 The use of viewport adaptive 360º video streaming primarily allows the delivery of very high resolution 360º views at tolerable bitrates; for example, we deliver 6K x 3K quality video in 10-15 Mbps.
 Additionally, the encoding of the video in spatially distinct tiles allows us to parallelize the processing and therefore encode any resolution using MediaKind’s HEVC software encoders deployed in the public cloud.

-Join me on Thursday April 11 2019 (11.20am-11:40) at #N260, to learn more about various methods of live 360video delivery and how these methods scale with the number of users and the capability of other mobile devices.
+Join me on Thursday April 11 2019 (11.20am-11:40) at #N260, to learn more about various methods of live 360O video delivery and how these methods scale with the number of users and the capability of other mobile devices.
 I will discuss how tile based encodes can be distributed across multiple encoder instances allowing the use of public cloud platforms – and the future possibilities of deploying end-to-end live tile-based 360º video workflow in the cloud for live events.
 If you’re visiting NAB Show this year, I hope to see you in Las Vegas!

 For the latest NAB Show News and further updates, please visit www.mediakind.com/mediakind.at.nab or join the conversation on our Twitter page, using the hashtag #MKNAB